Sneizzle/FullstackSeatPlanner/README.md

 ## Getting Started

+### First:

-First, Clone the project.
+Clone the project.

+### Second:

-Second, Install and run Docker Desktop.
+Install and run Docker Desktop.

-Third.
+### Third:

 Use the .env.dist as a template to set up your own private .env - fill out the format according to what you've used on Docker - Desktop for a good connection.

+### Finally:

-Finally run these 3 commands in terminal:
+run these 3 commands in terminal:

 ```bash
 npm install